bpietravalle/fuel/README.md

 By adding `gps: true` to the options hash, fuel will:

 * send location data to your Geofire services defined above
-* save/remove a location Index in your main node
+* save/remove a geofire Index in your main node

 *REQs*:
 * Follow setup for Geofire interface
-* Specify a locations index in your security rules.
+* Specify a geofire index in your security rules.
 See below for overriding the default names.

 For example: